Top 8 Diabetes-Friendly Fruits | You Can Eat More of

 Orange

 Some people may worry about the high sugar content of an orange.
-But it is healthy citrus foods that help reducing insulin resistance and manages to control insulin[iii].
-These are high in vitamin C and can be consumed on daily basis as one of the healthy foods for diabetes.
+However, it is healthy citrus foods that help reduce insulin resistance and manage to control insulin[iii].
+These are high in vitamin C and can be consumed daily as one of the healthy foods for diabetes.

 Orange